The Jesuit Relations: Nature

-The Jesuit Relations also provide evidence for early European settlers' attitudes toward nature and Eurocentric bias in terms of how they believed this land should be used.
-These missionaries by and large did not view nature as peaceful or a place to cultivate spiritual practice.
-Rather, they believed that the woods needed to be turned into European-style settlements and agricultural fields.
+The Relations also provide evidence for early European settlers' attitudes toward nature and Eurocentric bias regarding how they believed this land should be used.
+These missionaries largely did not view nature as peaceful or suitable to cultivate spiritual practice.
+Rather, they believed that the woods needed to be turned into European-style settlements and farms.
 Throughout the Relations, there are many accounts of missionaries being afraid of or intimidated by the woods, for example, Le Jeune's description of a journey through the woods with a band of Montagnais people, Journal of a Winter Hunt, published in 1634.
 Le Jeune details physical hardships of carrying a great deal of belongings in the cold, with little food.
-Le Jeune largely blamed the Indigenous people for not having fully developed the land for his hardships.
+Le Jeune largely blamed the indigenous people for not having fully developed the land for his hardships.

-While the soil in New France as good for farming, it was "interpreted as unused and barren," because it hadn't yet been developed.
+While the soil in New France was good for agriculture, it was "interpreted as unused and barren," because it was undeveloped.

-The Jesuits' conceptualization of nature is important in understanding the making of race and racialization in North America, and to overall understand how Europeans invented the false concept of biological race.
-Initially, the Jesuits did not attribute differences between themselves and the Indigenous peoples they met to biology.
-Instead, they believed that the environments different groups of people lived in explained why different peoples had different customs, culture, social norms, etc. Overall, Jesuits' conceptualizations of nature, “Provided Jesuits with both a justification for mission work and a racial theory for Europeanization.”
+The Jesuits' conceptualization of nature is important in understanding racialization in North America and how Europeans invented the false concept of human biological race.
+Initially, the Jesuits did not attribute differences between themselves and the indigenous peoples they met to biology.
+Instead, they believed that the inhabited environments of different groups of people explained why different peoples had different customs, culture, social norms, etc. Overall, their conceptualizations of nature “provided Jesuits with both a justification for mission work and a racial theory for Europeanization.”